Strategies for Teaching Quantitative Concepts Online

 Prepare Content for Online Learning

-Reduce font sizes so you can combine slides and reduce overall file size.
+• Reduce the font sizes so you can combine slides and reduce the overall file size.
 Students seated at a computer monitor can read many more words per slide than an audience seated 20 or more feet from a screen.

-Consider your audience’s ability to access the information you are providing to them.
+• Consider your audience’s ability to access the information you are providing.
 For example, be sure to make a transcript available for hearing-impaired students when using an audio-narrated slideshow.

 Find Key Learning Points